seraficaj/fccsf_wsl_guide/git-installation.md

 code ~/.zshrc
 ```

 **Regardless of which file you edited, be sure to save it.
-You will also need to quit (`command + Q`) terminal and relaunch it for this setting to take effect.**
+You will also need to quit the terminal and relaunch it for this setting to take effect.**

 Next up: Setting Up Languages and Frameworks!
 * [X] [Command Line](command-line-setup.md)